Domain Registration (RDAP): a beginner's guide

 Why it matters: Stay ahead of competitor moves with early visibility into their domain portfolio.

 Common situations across teams.
-Beyond the three stories above, here are the everyday workplace moments when people across the company reach for the WHOIS Lookup tool — or one of the tools right next to it in this category.
+Beyond the three stories above, here are the everyday workplace moments when people across the company reach for the Domain Registration (RDAP) tool — or one of the tools right next to it in this category.
 If any of these are on your calendar this month, that's your sign:

 Right before launching a new website or migrating to a new host.